aza547/wow-recorder/README.md

 # Bug Reports & Suggestions

 Please create an issue, I will get to it eventually.
 Bear in mind maintaining this is a hobby for me, so it may take me some time to comment.
 If you think you can improve something, feel free to submit a PR.

-If you don't have a github account and can't be bothered making one, you can contact me on [twitter](https://twitter.com/AlexsmiteWow).
+I've created a dedicated discord for this project, feel free to join [here](https://discord.gg/NPha7KdjVk).

 # Motivation